We said it in 2016 and we'll say it again: be ready to book. This is theatre at its most must-see.

 Knowing laughter abounds at the celebratory stomping upon Yerma's birth control pill.
 Acidic humour comes courtesy of on-the-nose cultural references, captured honestly and without the cover of parody.
 The pacy production gets sharper with each clearly delineated section.
 Trying for a baby becomes a frustration, a failure and a suffocating obsession.
 Time shifts forward in chapters, punctuated by titles and dramatic opera.

 We see visionary echoes of the Spanish original: candid blog posts are modern Yerma's version of Catholic confession; the climactic festival of fertility rites becomes a delirious, druggie nu-Glastonbury, complete with wellies and rain.
-Despite the inevitability of the tragic thrust, there's a lingering sense of the unknown (no matter how well you know the Lorca).
+Despite the inevitability of the tragic thrust, there's a lingering sense of the unknown (no matter how well you know Lorca's original).

 On paper a story about a wealthy, successful, beautiful woman unable to conceive is just one more disappointment in an unjust world.
 But Piper's performance forces you to be a part of this particular agony, examining it from every angle with uncomfortable intensity.
 We titter at her fertility smoothies and sob in sympathy when others fall pregnant accidentally.